Is Iowa Gaining Traction against the Hog Industry?

 Call it what you will: a crossroads, a turning point, a tipping point.
 Iowans might simply call it progress, or rather, the prospect of progress.
 After more than 20 years of pushing back against the industrial-scale hog-raising operations in their communities, grassroots organizations might be making the behemoth budge.

 Until recently, the corporate hog industry in Iowa has been impenetrable.
 Twenty-three years ago, in 1995, the state passed legislation that allows confined animal feeding operations, also called CAFOs or “confinements,” to exist.
 There was very little public outcry, and hundreds of confinements popped up, mostly in northern Iowa.
+Where a family-run farm raising hogs might have, say, 500 hogs on site, a typical confinement might house 5,000 hogs.
+That’s a lot of manure to manage: the manure is captured under the facility, then flushed into an open lagoon, and then sprayed onto fields or injected into furrows with a computerized system.

 The land in the north is flat, and Barb Kalbach, a fourth-generation Iowa family farmer who grew up carrying water from her well in 5-gallon buckets and describes herself as “very water-oriented,” was concerned about the new law.
 “I thought, the legislature won’t let this go on,” she says about the 1995 legislation.
 “With all the ag drainage wells, that’s a direct shot to the aquifer.”